antonioaversa/taxes/README.md

 Under the `Taux de change (parités quotidiennes) dd MMM yyyy` page, there is the possibility to download the data in CSV format, for all conversions.
 The downloaded CSV file has a complete history of FX Rates for every day in the past, and for all currencies.

+When using the multi-currency FX Rates option, the file can be used as-is, without any modification.

+#### Single-currency FX Rates

+Make sure that the file (name example `BCE-FXRate-<base_currency>-USD.txt`) is up-to-date, i.e. it contains all the FX Rates defined by the ECB between the base currency `EUR` and `USD` for a contiguous period of time including all dates of ticker events, of any type (buy, sell, dividends, for both stocks and crypto).

-This CSV file should then be then trimmed, retaining only the FX Rate between `USD` and `EUR`.
+This file can be generated from the [Multi-currency FX Rates file](#Multi-currency-FX-Rates), by retaining only the FX Rates between `USD` and `EUR`.

 The resulting file should define FX Rates in the following format: